 Don't turn around

 The road requires your full attention.
 Even a quick glance back at the kids could lead to trouble.
 So instead of turning around, use your rearview mirror to check on them.
-And if the wee one's in a rear-facing car seat, a mirror attached to the head restraint can help you keep tabs and your eyes on the road.
+And if the wee one's in a rear-facing car seat, a mirror attached to the head restraint can help you keep tabs without completely taking your eyes off the road.

 distract the children, not vice versa